Turbo Boost Leak Testers, Inc is dedicated to making boost leak testers. Thats it!

-Test your GTR twin turbo the correct way and keep the motor running healthy!
+Test your GTR twin turbo the correct way and keep the motor running healthy and boost with confidence!

 Design for all aftermarket intake using a 3" pipe diameter.
-These twin billet caps will be installed inside the 3" silicon adapter right at the turbo inlet or any 3" flexible connection on the intake depending on what intake you are running.
+These twin billet caps will be installed inside the 3" silicon adapter right at the turbo inlet or any 3" flexible connection on the intake.

 Pressurizing the system will allow you to run peak boost your motor was tuned for ensure you are putting all the power down without any leaks.
 A boost leak will cause the compressor wheels to over-spin to compensate for lost pressure.
 Eventually this puts a lot of strain on the turbos and they start to develop shaft play from running hot and poor oiling.

-This boost leak tester kit will include rubber caps for the PCV system.
+This boost leak tester kit will include 2 billet aluminum plugs that will slip into the pcvbreather hoses coming off the valve covers.
 This is critical to performing the boost leak test correctly!
 Otherwise the crank case will be pressurized with compressed air and this can put load on the camshaft and crank seals.
-Cap off the crankcase and leave the oil cap OFF during testing.
+Plug the PCV hoses and leave the oil cap OFF during testing.

-These billet 3" boost leak testers will work with these and similar intakes linked below:
+These billet 3" boost leak testers will work with intakes linked below, and similar: